shanecoen/the-monkees-project/README.md

 * Image Slider

-This page again makes use of Bootstrap carousel feature to allow the user to naviagte through a number of images of the band.
-Navigation is allowed via the use of the next and previous icons (images will also change automatically).
+This page again makes use of Bootstrap carousel feature in order to give an introduction to the four band members and also to show a number of images of the band.
+There are no navigation controls and each slide will change automatically after 3 seconds.
+This slider is hidden on smaller mobile screen sizes.

 * Meet The Monkees

-This feature uses the Boostrap card component and the collapsible accordian (modified using my own styles).
+This feature uses the Bootstrap card component and the collapsible accordion (modified using my own styles).
 Each collapsible card is used to feature one individual member of the band (includes four in total) and features the members name and an image.
 Once the card is clicked it opens to reveal information and another image of the band member.
-When one card is opened it automatically closes any previoud card that had been opened (image below shows card unopened (left) and opened (right).
+When one card is opened it automatically closes any previous card that had been opened (image below shows card unopened (left) and opened (right).

 ![meet the monkees section image](assets/images/readme-meet-the-monkees-two.png)